Algebraic models for classifying spaces of fibrations: Introduction

 We were inspired by Oprea \cite{oprea84} (via Burghelea \cite{bur84}) for the idea of passing to the maximal reductive quotient of \(\piaut{X_\Q}\) to rectify homotopy actions on the algebraic models.
 The idea of studying the fiberwise rationalization of $\Baut{}{X} \to B\Gamma(X)$ as we do here is similar in spirit to studying relative Malcev completions of mapping class groups as done by Hain \cite{hain97}.
 The algebraicity result for the cohomology of the Torelli group of $W_{g}$ of Kupers and Randal-Williams \cite{krw20} inspired us to study similar questions for $\Baut{}{X}$.

+Lazarev \cite[Theorem 5.1]{laz14} constructs Lie models for the universal cover of $\Baut{}{X_\Q}$ and shows that the action of the Lie algebra of $\piaut{X_\Q}$ on the higher homotopy groups of $\Baut{}{X_\Q}$ can be computed in terms of Chevalley--Eilenberg and Harrison cohomology.
+However, he does not address algebraicity of the representations and he does not construct group actions on the Lie models; in fact he raises this as a problem \cite[\S7.2]{laz14}.

-F\'elix--Fuentes--Murillo \cite{ffm21} recently constructed Lie models for certain nilpotent covers of $B\aut(X)$ but they did not consider the action of the associated transformation groups.
-We recover these Lie models, see Theorem \ref{thm:general algebraicity} and Remark \ref{rmk:ffm21}.
-Our approach has the advantage that it lets us model the action of the relevant groups.
-This is what enables us to construct algebraic models for $\Baut{}{X}$.
+F\'elix--Fuentes--Murillo \cite{ffm21} construct a Lie model for the space $B\aut_G(X)$ when $G\leqslant \piaut{X}$ is a subgroup that acts nilpotently on $H_*(X; \Z)$.
+We recover this Lie model (see Corollary \ref{cor:nonequivariant lie model} and Remark \ref{remark:recover ffm}).
+A crucial advantage of our approach is that it lets us incorporate the action of the deck transformation group.
+This aspect is not addressed in \cite{ffm21}.
+This is what allows to construct an algebraic model for the full space $\Baut{}{X}$ and not only for nilpotent covers of it.